-Interested to know How to Use GMT Watch, then this 2022 guide will help you get acquainted with the GMT functionality.
+Interested to know How to Use GMT Watch, then this 2023 guide will help you get acquainted with the GMT functionality.

 With demand for this impressive watch soaring sky-high, we thought it wise to bring GMT lovers up to speed on how it functions.

 In today’s post, we will take a minute to highlight some of the incredible potentials of the Rolex GMT watch, some basics you should have up your sleeves about time while travelling, and how to get the most out of it.
-Let’s get started, shall we?

 A glance at the Rolex GMT

 When the crown is set at position 1 upon screwing, you should be able to manually wind the movement of the Rolex GMT.

 Winding the Rolex GMT and setting the time

 To wind the Rolex GMT, you’ll need to first unscrew the crown from position 0 and turn it towards you.

 Once you feel the resistance along with crisp clicking sounds, you should know that the winding action is working.

 Tweaking the GMT hand

 To set the GMT hand, all you’ll need to do is pull the crown until the seconds hand stops moving.

 We always recommend starting with the position 3 setting as it is always easy to tell if you have fully pulled out the crown to position 3.

 With the crown adjusted to set the GMT hand, gently turn the crown to tweak the GMT hand.

 With this setting, it should be 10 PM Greenwich, London, when it is 5 PM in New York.

 To set a second-time zone to a city, let’s Los Angeles, you only need to rotate the bezel so that the GMT hand is now pointing at 3 PM or 15:00.

 With this setting, your Rolex GMT should be displaying the local time in New York while the GMT hand will be showing LA time.